These Pumpkin Donuts with Maple Glaze are moist, lightly spiced, and delicious.

 - Add the dry ingredients to the wet, and stir until just combined.

-- Prop a gallon-size disposable bag open over a large cup, and transfer batter to the bag.
+- Prop a gallon-sized disposable bag open over a large cup, and transfer batter to the bag.
 Squeeze out most of the air, and use scissors to snip off one of the corners.
 "Pipe" the batter into your donut pan, filling 3/4 full--this should make exactly 6 donuts.

 - Bake for 9 to 11 minutes, until donuts are fluffy, and spring back if you press down on the top with your finger.